-Mr. Pouget brings significant international managerial and operational experience to the Board.
-His extensive experience in the energy industry and in government gives him a valuable perspective on policy and the global energy marketplace.
-It is based on the Board's identification of these qualifications, skills, and experience that the Board has concluded that Mr. Pouget should serve as a director on the Board.
+Mr. Stoquart brings significant international managerial and operational experience to the Board.
+His extensive experience in the energy industry gives him a valuable perspective on the global energy marketplace.
+It is based on the Board's identification of these qualifications, skills, and experience that the Board has concluded that Mr. Stoquart should serve as a director on the Board.